 III) Gavi Gangadhareshwara Temple

-This is also one of the oldest temples in Bangalore.
+One of the oldest and famous temples in Bangalore, this is also one of the most visited temples in Bangalore.
 It is a cave temple and is said to be built in 16th century.
 People say that this temple is made up of a single rock.

 The interesting thing about this temple is presence of stone discs which is an architectural marvel.
 It allows the sun rays to pass through and fall on the shrine during certain day of the year.